alkalir/EmbeddedSystemsUnivaq_VHDL/Task2/README.md

 * **PIPO register**
 * **GCD calculator**

 Verify that each module works as expected.
+If testbench is missing for some modules, develop it and simulate the module.

 #### Final Task:

 Develop a testbench to test the **GCD module** using the FSM + datapath style.
 Verify its correctness through simulation.